CDRE/EO: Far East Disciplinary Company

 French Indochina - Cam Ranh Bay - Tagne Island - Foreign Legion - Foreign Regiments Far East Disciplinary Company - CDRE EO - grenade - 1955

-While the Legion sources fix the date of the unit’s dissolution on 11 August 1954, here is a trace of the company from April 1955.
+While Legion sources place the date of the unit’s dissolution at August 11, 1954, here is a trace of the company from April 1955.
 Collection of Andrew J. Mitchell.

 French Indochina - Cam Ranh Bay - Tagne Island - Foreign Legion - Foreign Regiments Far East Disciplinary Company - CDRE EO - camp - 1955